USAG Okinawa DPW Upgrades Barracks

 |0

-This work, USAG Okinawa DPW Upgrades Barracks [Image 3 of 3], by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Okinawa DPW Upgrades Barracks, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.